 modify the ORFRS and/or RCGS Principles.

-44A.3 This condition also makes provision for a review and report, in accordance with the Agreed Upon Procedures in relation to the prohibition of cross-subsidy and discrimination applicable to the licensee.
+44A.3 This condition also makes provision for a review of and report on the prohibition of cross-subsidy and discrimination applicable to the licensee in accordance with the Agreed Upon Procedures.

 44A.4 The purpose of RIIO Accounts is to provide materially accurate and meaningful information which is reflective of the licensee’s performance and regulatory financial position, in respect of each reported Regulatory Year, so as to promote clear and transparent reporting of the licensee’s financial and operational performance under the RIIO price control arrangements.